eolatham/quotephile/README.md

 - Export a selection of quotes to a text file

+### Backup

+- Create a backup file containing all currently saved quote collections

+### Restore

+- Restore quote collections from a saved backup file

 ## Privacy Policy

 - Quotephile does not collect any personal information from users.